RajeswariPurna/Webscraping_crypto/README.md

-This project contains a Python script that scrapes data from a website and exports it to an Excel file.
-The script uses `requests` and `BeautifulSoup` for web scraping and `pandas` for data manipulation and export.
+This project contains a Python script that scrapes data from a website.
+The script uses `requests` and `BeautifulSoup` for web scraping and `pandas` for data manipulation.

 ## Prerequisites